Actindo-AG/Documentation/DataHub/Integration/04_ManageChannels.md

 ## Deactivate a channel

-Deactivate a channel when it should not be used for a certain time.
+Deactivate a channel if it will not be used for a certain time.
-The channel is no longer available for offers when it is inactive.
+If you deactivate a channel, it is no longer available for offers.
-Further, it is recommended to deactivate a channel instead of deleting it to prevent any problems because of existing connections, see [Deactivate a channel](#deactivate-a-channel).
+Further, it is recommended to deactivate a channel instead of deleting it to prevent any problems because of existing connections.

 #### Prerequisites